mdavids/rfc/content/draft-davids-forsalereg-15.md

 ## Creation of a Sub-registry {#ianasubreg}

-A sub-registry is to be created, called "The "_for-sale" Underscored and Globally Scoped DNS Node Name".
+A sub-registry is to be created, titled "The "_for-sale" Underscored and Globally Scoped DNS Node Name".

 The change controller for this sub-registry will be the Independent Submissions Editor.